bioFAM/mofax/README.md

 #         cells^  ^features
 ```

-More complex structures are returned when using methods such as `model.get_cells()` to get `cell -> group` assignment as a pandas.DataFrame while also providing the way to only get this information for specific groups or views of the model.
+More complex structures are typically returned when using methods such as `model.get_cells()` to get `cell -> group` assignment as a pandas.DataFrame while also providing the way to only get this information for specific groups or views of the model.

 ```python
 model.get_cells().head()